the-lodestone-project/Lodestone/README.md

 The command line arguments available are:

-* `--username`: The Minecraft Email the bot will log into (use a name and no password for a cracked account). 📧
+* `--email`: The Minecraft Email the bot will log into (use a name and no password for a cracked account). 📧
 * `--password`: The password for your account (if not using cracked). 🔑
 * `--host`: The IP address or hostname of the Minecraft server. 🖥
 * `--port`: The port number the Minecraft server is listening on.
 Default is 25565. ⚡